Mahmood Mamdani: Recognition

 In 2008, in an open online poll, Mamdani was voted as the ninth "top public intellectual" in the world on the list of Top 100 Public Intellectuals by Prospect Magazine (UK) and Foreign Policy (US).

-In July 2017, Mamdani was elected a Corresponding Fellow of the British Academy (FBA), the UK's national academy for the humanities and social sciences.
+In July 2017, Mamdani was elected a Corresponding Fellow of the British Academy (FBA).

-On 28 May 2018 (Africa Day), Mamdani was appointed honorary professor at the Centre for African Studies at the University of Cape Town.
-CAS director Lungisile Ntsebeza, director of CAS, called the appointment "institutionally historic", and important in the process of decolonisation of the university since the "Rhodes Must Fall" student protests in March 2015.
-Numerous student leaders had pointed to the relevance of Mamdani's scholarship, and in the light of this, UCT would be making fundamental changes to its curricula.
+On 28 May 2018 (Africa Day), Mamdani was appointed honorary professor at the Centre for African Studies (CAS) at the University of Cape Town.
+CAS director Lungisile Ntsebeza called the appointment "institutionally historic" and important in the process of the university's decolonisation since the "Rhodes Must Fall" student protests in March 2015.